g-irakora/summative_API_JobSearch/README.md

 ---

 **Note**: This application was developed as part of the Web Infrastructure course summative assignment, demonstrating practical integration of external APIs, containerization, and load-balanced deployment strategies.
+Please find my video explaining it's features on this very Link  https://youtu.be/UsZSwHBQfAM.
+Thank You